sujamess/sujamess.com/src/content/blog/20250519-from-zero-to-scheduler-orchestrator-the-series-ep-0.md

 Just for learning purposes, just curious how to do that, and if I'm still learning, why don't I just share with others who might not know this as well?
 (But the truth is, I just wanted to build something in Go 😛)

 ## It Started with a Cron Job
-I've built many hobby projects—one of those, I think many of you might have done this before, the web scraper or fetcher or whatever you want to call it.
+I've built many hobby projects—one of those, I think, many of you might have done this before, the web scraper or fetcher or whatever you want to call it.
 I just wanted to do a simple task: fetch a URL every day at 3 A.M.

 You might say:
-- Use a cloud solution! — Then the pricing is main concern if we run millions of jobs on the cloud.
+- Use a cloud solution! — Then the pricing is the main concern if we run millions of jobs on the cloud.
 - That's easy — just run a cron with `0 3 * * *`, done! — Yes, the easiest way to solve that is to run the cron.
 It works like a charm, smooth as silk.

 But what if you need other jobs that run at different times?